drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 A model was formulated to evaluate the spectral splitting CPV/T system.
-The model analysis was performed by applying energy balance equations for the concentrator, spectral filtering, PV module layers, and the heat exchangers.
+The model analysis was performed by applying energy balance equations for the concentrator, spectral filtering, PV module layers, and heat exchangers.
 With these, it was possible to predict the temperature, the electrical and thermal powers, and the electrical and thermal efficiencies of the CPV/T. The amount of solar radiation reaching